WWE Friday Night Smackdown preview: The lineup for the final Fox show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for the next WWE Friday Night Smackdown.
+The following matches and events are advertised for tonight’s WWE Friday Night Smackdown.

 -Cody Rhodes responds to Solo Sikoa’s title match challenge